MohammedBadry/transactions-management-system/README.md

 3. Go to your phpMyAdmin and create new database

-4. Rename .env.example to .env and then enter your DB Settings in `dbConfig.php` in the root directory
+4. Rename .env.example to .env and then enter your DB Settings
    ```js
     DB_HOST=127.0.0.1
     DB_PORT=3306